Updated: Apr 29, 2022

-The point is that everyone is capable of learning, and that parents, brothers, sisters, friends, teachers, coaches, managers, and leaders—anyone and everyone—is influencing a person’s learning journey.
+The point is that everyone can learn and that parents, brothers, sisters, friends, teachers, coaches, managers, and leaders—anyone and everyone—influence a person's learning journey.
 The key is to understand and adapt to different learning styles, especially in the earlier years of learning, which can have an enormous impact on an individual's ability to learn and empower themselves for their future, to live a happy and fulfilled life by gaining positive experiences along the way.

 Education expert Sir Ken Robinson spearheaded a radical rethink of our education systems to instill creativity as a core discipline at the grassroots and nurture it through the educational system to instill creative confidence because people are educated about their creative capacity.